 Prior to considering private student loans, students are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA) annually by the April 15 Priority Application Receipt Deadline to receive maximum consideration for financial aid.
 Private Student Loans should be considered after all other sources of financial aid (grants, scholarships, federal work-study, and federal student loans) have been exhausted.

-The IU Kokomo Office of Scholarships and Financial Aid will review and certify Private/Alternative Loans for eligible students with your preferred lender.
+The IU Kokomo Office of Financial Aid and Scholarships will review and certify Private/Alternative Loans for eligible students with your preferred lender.

 Truth in Lending Requirements